 in this context, if there are distinguishing features that separate the two literatures.

 R13: Thank you for pointing out this term.
 We have now clarified what we meant by ”control” (e.g., at line 242, but see also lines 235-237 in the introduction and lines 582-589 in the Methods).
 We are not referring to control as a feature of a complex system, but rather a set of articles composed of randomly selected peer-reviewed articles published in the domain of ecology (i.e., as in “experimental group” and “control group” when conducting experiments) for our study.
 Our wording choice in the previous version may have led the reviewer to misunderstand the definition of the term “Control” in the original manuscript.
+Note we also included “control” as a related term to “homeostasis” in Table 1.

 Regarding the citation of Proctor and Larson (2005), we clarified in lines 66-78 in the introduction, and particularly in the new section “The Philosophy Of Complex System Science”, that there are differences between the study of complexity in the broad sense and complex system science.
 The two are related endeavors, but it seems like consensus on terminology and properties of complex systems is higher in CSS than in the definition of complexity in the broad sense.